aflopezbec/aflopezbec/README.md

 ### Android and Flutter developer

-I've been a software engineer for over five years.
+I've been a software engineer for over six years.

 My greatest experience is in native Android development, where I have been developing applications with Kotlin for more than three years.
 In the last year, I have also developed mobile and web applications with flutter.